gohugoio/hugo/content/en/contribute/documentation.md

 ### Markdown

-Please follow these markdown guidelines:
+Please follow these guidelines:

 - Use [ATX] headings, not [setext] headings, levels 2 through 4
 - Use [fenced code blocks], not [indented code blocks]
 - Use hyphens, not asterisks, with unordered [list items]
 - Use the [note shortcode] instead of blockquotes
-- Do not mix [raw HTML] within markdown
+- Do not mix [raw HTML] within Markdown
 - Do not use bold text instead of a heading or description term (`dt`)
 - Remove consecutive blank lines (maximum of two)
 - Remove trailing spaces